 Port of Long Beach, California

-Lori Ann Guzmán, Assistant City Manager for the City of Huntington Beach and former Chief Financial Officer for the City of Long Beach, is the Secretary of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.
+Lori Ann Guzmán, Assistant City Manager for the City of Huntington Beach and former Chief Financial Officer for the City of Long Beach, is a member of the Long Beach Board of Harbor Commissioners, the five-member governing body for the Port of Long Beach.

-Guzmán is the 65th commissioner to serve the Port since the commission was formed in 1925, and is only the fifth woman to serve on the Board.
-Currently, the Board has four women serving simultaneously, the most in the Port’s history.
+Ms. Guzmán is the 65th commissioner to serve the Port since the commission was formed in 1925, the fifth woman, and now part of a four-fifths female majority – unprecedented in the industry.

-Earlier in her career, she worked for the New York State Division of the Budget and the New York City Administration for Children’s Services overseeing $2 billion operating budgets for child protective, foster care and day care programs.
-She also worked as the Administrative Services Director for the City of Lomita, California.
+Earlier in her career, she worked with the New York State Division of the Budget and the NYC Administration for Children’s Services, overseeing $2 billion operating budgets.
+She also served as Financial Advisor at Citigroup, and as the Administrative Services Director for the City of Lomita, Calif.

-A resident of Long Beach for 18 years in the 5th District, Guzmán has served as Treasurer for the Long Beach Transit Board – the agency that offers public transportation services for the City — and graduated from the Leadership Long Beach Class of 2000.
+As a resident of Long Beach for 18 years in the 5th District, Ms. Guzmán has served as Treasurer for the Long Beach Transit Board – the agency that offers public transportation services for the city – and participated in the Leadership Long Beach Class of 2000.

-Guzman was honored by the National Association for the Advancement of Colored People in 2016.
-She also received the “Mujer Del Año Award” for Leadership from the Regional Hispanic Chamber of Commerce in 2014.
-Her financial management skills have also resulted in numerous awards including the California Society of Municipal Finance Officers’ “Innovation Award” for her plans to reduce pension-related unfunded liabilities and a nomination for “CFO of the Year” by the Orange County Business Journal.
+For her efforts to end discrimination, she was honored by the Long Beach Branch of the National Association for the Advancement of Colored People with its prestigious Zelma A. Lipscomb Award.
+She also received the coveted “Woman of Distinction” award from 100 Black Men of Long Beach and the “Mujer Del Año Award” from the Regional Hispanic Chamber of Commerce.
+Her financial management skills have resulted in numerous awards including the California Society of Municipal Finance Officers’ “Innovation Award” for her plans to reduce pension-related unfunded liabilities and a nomination for “CFO of the Year” by the Orange County Business Journal.

-Recognized as a leader in municipal finance, she has been featured on Bloomberg News, ABC News, National Public Radio, the Los Angeles Times and the Orange County Register for her unique strategies to address local government challenges.
+She has been featured on Bloomberg News, ABC News and National Public Radio for her strategies to address local government challenges.

-Guzmán received a Master’s Degree in Public Administration from Columbia University’s School of International and Public Affairs with a full academic fellowship from the Alfred P. Sloan Foundation.
-She has a Bachelor’s Degree from Barnard College at Columbia University.
+Ms. Guzmán received a Master’s Degree in Public Administration from Columbia University’s Graduate School of International and Public Affairs and a Bachelor’s Degree from Barnard College at Columbia University.